Ask a Question

 Riding in Mongolia is always an adventure and a cultural experience, but it is your choice as to how rustic you wish to be.
 Trails are available which offer the comfort of traditional yurts every night, together with the luxury of showers!
 Or you can spend your nights camping in really remote areas where there are no ger camps - Mongolia is one of the last countries where you can literally camp wherever you wish.
 Your belongings are transported by vehicles so that you are unencumbered and can enjoy exhilarating canters.

-The itineraries also include visits to the Bayan Gobi, where the desert sand-dunes contrast against the lush grasslands.
-Visits to Karakorum - the ancient capital of the Mongolian Empire are also included together with visits to monasteries that you discover along your journey.
+The itinerary also includes visits to the Bayan Gobi, where the desert sand-dunes contrast against the lush grasslands.
+Visits to Karakorum - the ancient capital of the Mongolian Empire - and Hustai National Park - home of the Przewalski's wild horses - are also included together with visits to monasteries that you discover along your journey.

 Horses & Riding